dc-js/dc.js/docs/api-latest.md

 <a name="dc.dataGrid+beginSlice"></a>
 #### dataGrid.beginSlice ⇒ <code>Chart</code>
-Get or set the index of the beginning slice which determines which entries get displayed by the widget Useful when implementing pagination.
+Get or set the index of the beginning slice which determines which entries get displayed by the widget.
+Useful when implementing pagination.

 **Kind**: instance property of <code>[dataGrid](#dc.dataGrid)</code>